CONTENTS IN THIS CHAPTER:

 In France the hunting horn was pitched in low D and in Germany in low Eb.

-Fig. 24 A MUSICAL GATHERING WITH 2 HORN PLAYERS.
+Fig. 26 A MUSICAL GATHERING WITH 2 HORN PLAYERS, ALSO WITH “BELLS UP”.
 By Nicolaes Aartman, c.
 1720-1760 Pen and black ink and brush and gray wash over black chalk on paper.

 Bach use a little horn called Corno da Caccia (hunting horn) for parts which require the same virtuosity as the trumpet parts.
 There is no definitive definition of the instrument but it has about half the length of the large hunting horn.
 Maybe Gottfries Reiche is holding a Corno da Caccia on Ill.
 7 ?

 FIG. 27 CORNO DA CACCIA – Reconstruction of Matthew Parker

 Fig. 28 WIND BAND WITH TROMBONES, AT THE CORONATION OF LOUIS 14 AT THE CATHEDRAL OF REIMS.
 FRANCE 1654.
 ENGRAVING BY JEAN LE PAUTRE’S.